 A poll conducted by The New York Times and Siena College from Oct 20 to 23 asked 2516 likely voters who they would vote for if the election were held today.
 Harris and Trump both had 48%, with an even margin of error.

 It’s hard, however, to gauge the direct impact of social media on the polls or eventually the outcome of the election.
-“I’m sure there are studies that are analyzing [social media] trends, but they probably need another couple of collection cycles before they can really draw some more definitive conclusions,” said Mr. Fitz.
+“I’m sure there are studies that are analyzing [social media] trends, but they probably need another couple of election cycles before they can really draw some more definitive conclusions,” said Mr. Fitz.

 While the campaign strategies of Harris and Trump might not be the deciding factor in the election, and while there are downsides, on the whole creating content targeted towards Gen-Z and following popular social media trends will positively impact Gen-Z’s engagement with the election, and may even sway their votes.